Ricardosgeral/relier/README.md

     $ sudo chmod +x raspbian-post-install.sh && sed -i 's/\r//' raspbian-post-install.sh
     $ sudo ./raspbian-post-install.sh

-Prepare a big cup of hot tea, since this can take some minutes !
+Prepare a big cup of hot tea, since this can take some minutes!
 The raspberry should reboot automatically!

 **Note:** During installation of the server, [VNC](https://www.realvnc.com/en/raspberrypi/) is also enabled, case you want to use it.